 Over the first few years we prioritized reinvigorating the brand itself.
 We redesigned the website to spring new energy and life into the program’s story.
-We shined a spotlight on the students by commissioning commercial photographers to shoot high quality photography of each of the 10 finalists in their homes, in their schools, in their communities, and in their sports.
+Each year, we shined a spotlight on the students by commissioning commercial photographers to shoot high quality photography of each of the 10 finalists in their homes, in their schools, in their communities, and in their sports.
 We used the photography to feature finalists more prominently online and to design SI-inspired posters featuring each athlete “on the cover” to feature at the event.
 We interviewed the parents and families of finalists so we could better tell their stories.
 And, we redesigned event programs and communications to raise the exclusive feel of becoming a finalist and winning the award.

-Turning Traffic into Applications
+DRIVING Traffic AND Applications

 Raising Awareness Inside Wendy’s